-Most people know that eggs are very healthy.
-Not only that — they’re also a great source of high-quality protein.
+Many people may likely know that eggs are very healthy.
+Not only that, they’re also a great source of high quality protein.

 Getting enough protein is very important for building bones and muscle, as well as maintaining good overall health.